Good to know

-The boot features reinforced eyelets work with the injected TPU heel-capture system.
+The boot features reinforced eyelets that work with the injected TPU heel-capture system.
 As the user tightens the laces, the system securely holds the heel in place for added stability.

 The All Terrain rubber outsole from Keen has 4 mm multi-directional lugs.
 It enables the shoe to grip on most types of terrain by preventing muck from building up.
 Steadiness on ascents and descents are handled by the increased surface contact in the heel and toe areas.
-Additionally, the KEEN.Protect acts as toe bumper, shielding against accidental knocks.
+Additionally, the KEEN.Protect acts as a toe bumper, shielding against accidental knocks.

-To provide lightweight cushioning, the KEEN Targhee III Waterproof features a dual-density compression molded EVA midsole.
+To provide lightweight cushioning, the KEEN Targhee III Waterproof features a dual-density compression-molded EVA midsole.
 It has an internal shank which renders underfoot rigidity and support while the ESS shank, as visible on the exterior (placed in the rearfoot), promotes stability.
 A metatomical footbed is placed atop the midsole to provide arch support.

 With a premium leather equipped with the proprietary KEEN.Dry membrane, the Targhee III Waterproof protects and prevents the foot from getting wet.
 The inside of the shoe is lined with a breathable mesh too.
 Also, to keep odor at bay, it is equipped with a Cleansport NXT antimicrobial technology.